Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dyslipidemia is a pathological condition in which one or more lipid parameters are disturbed (increased triglycerides, increased bad cholesterol or decreased good cholesterol), often detected at the same time as a number of cardiovascular, endocrine and metabolic diseases.

-You should maintain a diet low in saturated fat, trans fat, saturated fatty acids and cholesterol, and increase unsaturated fatty acids from vegetable oils and fish oil.
+You should maintain a diet low in saturated fat, trans fat, saturated fatty acids and cholesterol, and increase unsaturated fatty acids from vegetable oils and fish fat.

-International recommendations for dietary cholesterol should be below 300 mg/day/person on average.
-Cholesterol is found in foods of animal origin, especially brains, cow's testicles, pig's testicles, hearts, whole eggs, pig's liver, chicken's liver.
-Limiting these foods helps reduce the amount of cholesterol in the diet.
+International recommendations for average dietary cholesterol should be below 300 mg/day/person.
+Cholesterol is found in foods of animal origin, especially brain, cow's testicles, pig's testicles, heart, whole chicken eggs, pig's liver, chicken's liver.
+Limiting these foods helps reduce cholesterol in the diet.

 Foods rich in fiber help reduce the risk of high blood fat.
 Photo: Freepik